PetervanLunteren/EcoAssist/README.md

 Camera trap images taken from [Missouri camera trap database](https://lila.science/datasets/missouricameratraps).
 Photo of street taken from [pixabay](https://pixabay.com/photos/dog-classics-stray-pup-team-6135495/).

 ## Users
 Here is a map of the users which have let me know that they're using EcoAssist.
-Are you also a user and not on this map? [let me know](mailto:petervanlunteren@hotmail.com)!
+Are you also a user and not on this map?
+[Let me know](mailto:petervanlunteren@hotmail.com)!
 <p align="center">
   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/users.jpg" width=60% height="auto" />
 </p>

-## How to download/update?
+## Download
 ### General information
 EcoAssist needs the open-source software [Anaconda](https://www.anaconda.com/products/individual) to run properly.
 The steps below will install Anaconda if not already installed on your computer.
 Please note that when you install EcoAssist it is expected the [license terms of Anaconda](https://legal.anaconda.com/policies/en/?name=end-user-license-agreements#ae-5) are agreed upon.